SHHSSH/TFM/readme.md

     Immediate Feedback: For developers or system administrators, benchmarking on the current machine can provide immediate insights into performance under specific configurations or after certain changes.
     Historical Comparison: Over time, with consistent methodology, you can track performance degradation or improvements.

+Benchmarking provides organizations with a competitive edge and allows them to adapt and thrive through change.
+It involves measuring key business metrics and practices and comparing them—within business areas or against competitors—to understand where and how to improve performance1.
+However, several contradictory elements emerge: Traditional benchmarks have often failed to properly characterize modern computer system performance.
+This creates confusion due to:

+    Component-level measurements being published as system performance Various confusing metrics used by vendors
+    Lack of credible performance information and agreement among competing vendors3

+The Resolution
+The reality is that system performance depends on multiple variables, including:

+    Operating system efficiency
+    Compiler performance
+    Libraries
+    Algorithms
+    Application software3

+To resolve these contradictions, modern benchmarking has evolved to use simpler measures like elapsed time.
+This approach, combined with machine-independent code, provides a more comprehensive and fair comparison between competing machines3.

 In summary, while there's an inherent contradiction in benchmarking from the current machine due to potential biases and self-referential issues, with proper controls and understanding of limitations, it can still be a useful tool in the right context.